projectatomic/atomic-site/source/community/gsoc.html.md

 * [Drop privileges for HTTP fetches](https://bugzilla.gnome.org/show_bug.cgi?id=730037): The HTTP fetcher code is running in the same process of OSTree.
 Move the HTTP fetcher code to another process with less privileges than the main process.

 * [Support kpatch](https://github.com/projectatomic/rpm-ostree/issues/118): Support live update for the kernel without rebooting or restarting any processes.

+* [Atomic Host Automated Updates](https://github.com/projectatomic/rpm-ostree/issues/177http://etherpad.osuosl.org/fedora-atomic-gsoc-2016) implement a service that automatically upgrades the system when a new image is available.
+If the system is not restarting correctly, the rollback to the previous working version.

 ## Applying to Project Atomic GSOC